olegoseev/udacity-catalogapp-project/README.md

 [(back to top)](#deploy-a-flask-web-application-on-a-linux-server)

 ### PostgreSQL
-Ubuntu default repositories contain Postgres packages, so it can be installed using the apt packagins system
+Ubuntu default repositories contain Postgres packages, so it can be installed using the apt packaging system
 ```
 sudo apt-get update
 sudo apt-get install postgresql postgresql-contrib